-- i. learn to identify the meaning and significance of feminine voices and concerns in the texts. - ii. understand the genesis and evolution of the feminist literary theory and its various phases. - become aware of the theoretical background of feminist criticism and show sensibility towards the issues of women's literary and political marginalization and their continual resistance to both.
+- i. learnt to identify the meaning and significance of feminine voices and concerns in the texts. - ii. understood the genesis and evolution of the feminist literary theory and its various phases. - iii. become aware of the theoretical background of feminist criticism and show sensibility towards the issues of women's literary and political marginalization and their continual resistance to both.